Conversations about Change

 All of us have things we’d like to change about ourselves; and nearly all of us have someone we know who we think needs to change.
 Talking about this is hard.
 We don’t want to be nagged and we don’t want to be a nag – but we know that we need to have the conversation.

 In this workshop you will learn there are ways of communicating that may open up the possibility of change when talking with a loved one, friend or colleague.
 We cannot change another person, only ourselves; but we can learn what is involved in having a conversation about change and how we can use this to support our family and friends.

-By the end of this workshop, students will have achieved the following learning objectives:
+By the end of this workshop, students will have learned the following:

 - Identify the stages of change

 - Identify qualities that assist when enabling change

 - Learn practical strategies to support and encourage someone who is at various stages of change

 Join us for the “Conversations about Change” to develop your skills and ability to have those challenging but important conversations with the people in your life.

 See our FAQs for how online workshops are being delivered.

 Important!
 Before you enrol: We are required to provide our services to people who live/work/study or provide services in the Western Sydney Local Health District (WSLHD) area.
 If you are not sure whether you are eligible, please check Who can attend recovery college.
 If your address is outside of WSLHD area but you study or provide services within the Western Sydney LHD, please ensure you respond to the relevant question on the enrolment form to explain your connection to the area.